bigfix/developer.bigfix.com/site/reference/types/active-directory-server.md

 # type: active directory server

-The &lt;active directory server&lt; objects are the base types that allows access to the AD objects such as local machine and local user.
+The &lt;active directory server&gt; objects are the base types that allows access to the AD objects such as local machine and local user.

 # local computer of &lt;active directory server&gt; : active directory local computer